 -By Aaron Parnell

 Want to learn more about how to create your own 3D map?
 Consider enrolling in the Drone Mapping & Modeling Fundamentals course offered by Drone Launch Academy.
-In it, you’ll learn how to create detailed and accurate 2D maps and models with your drone — and ultimately how to use your drone mapping and modeling skills to land jobs.
+In it, you’ll learn how to create detailed and accurate 2D maps and models with your drone.
+From there, you’ll ultimately how to use your drone mapping and modeling skills to land jobs.
 Enroll in Drone Launch Academy’s Drone Mapping & Modeling Fundamentals course here.
 Plus use coupon code DRONEGIRLMAPS to bring the usual $399 down to $249.
 That’s $150 savings!